kibook/s1kd-tools/tools/s1kd-aspp/README.md

 The object(s) to preprocess.
 This can include both individual objects and combined files such as those produced by s1kd-flatten(1).

+In addition, the following options enable features of the XML parser that are disabled as a precaution by default:

+--dtdload
+Load the external DTD.

+--net
+Allow network access to load external DTD and entities.

+--noent
+Resolve entities.

 EXAMPLES
 ========